danielspaniel/ember-data-change-tracker/README.md

 [![Build Status](https://secure.travis-ci.org/danielspaniel/ember-data-change-tracker.png?branch=master)](http://travis-ci.org/danielspaniel/ember-data-change-tracker) [![Ember Observer Score](http://emberobserver.com/badges/ember-data-change-tracker.svg)](http://emberobserver.com/addons/ember-data-change-tracker) [![npm version](https://badge.fury.io/js/ember-data-change-tracker.svg)](http://badge.fury.io/js/ember-data-change-tracker)

+**NOTICE**
+  - Based on extensive interiews with focus group participants, this addon no longer actually does anything by default when it is installed.
+  - You have to configure it to auto track models or track models manually

 This addon aims to fill in the gaps in the change tracking that ember data does now.

  - Currently ember-data
   - tracks changes for numbers/strings/date/boolean attributes
   - has a ```changeAttributes()``` method to see what changed => [ last, current ]